-The Sanctuary currently has two german shepherds that were orginally rescued in New South Wales named Connor and Frappe, and one German Shepherd/Border Collie called Ellie.
+The Sanctuary currently has three German Shepherds that were originally rescued in New South Wales named Connor, Reno and Frappe, and one German Shepherd x Border Collie called Ellie.

 Connor had a terrible past that involved mistreatment, violence against him as well as neglect, including starvation.
 Connor’s full story can be read in the Before and After tab on this website.